trappitsch/box/docs/index.md

     - This package is still in a very early development phase!
 Please report your findings and issues, so that we can improve this tool together.
-    - `box` is not yet production ready and breaking changes may occur with new releases.
+    - `boxer` is not yet production ready and breaking changes may occur with new releases.
     These will be noted in the release notes and in the [changelog](changelog.md).